-The spread of a new coronavirus COVID-19 in 2020 has caused financial and economic stress to the global markets that is out of the Group's management control.
+The spread of the COVID-19 virus in 2020 has caused financial and economic stress to the global markets that is out of the Group's management control.
 In particular, the COVID-19 pandemic has led to lower demand for crude oil, natural gas and oil products, which combined with the increase in the supply of crude oil due to the cancellation of the OPEC+ production agreement in March 2020 has led to a fall in global hydrocarbon commodity prices.
-Global economic activity has begun a gradual recovery during the second quarter following the partial removals of restrictions aimed at preventing the epidemic spread, as well as a partial recovery in benchmark crude oil prices following the new OPEC+ production agreement reached and the compliance to the target cuts.
-This recovery has continued throughout the second half of 2020.
-Nevertheless, the scale and duration of these events remain uncertain and may continue to influence our future earnings, cash flows and financial position.
+From the second quarter 2020, global economic activity began a gradual recovery following the partial removals of restrictions aimed at preventing the epidemic spread, as well as a partial recovery in benchmark crude oil prices following the new OPEC+ production agreement reached in April 2020 and the compliance to the target cuts by its participants.